pomodorozhong/avatar-generator/README.md

-# gen_avatar
+# Avatar Generator

-This is a avatar generator.
+This is a avatar generator using Procedural Content Generation (PCG).

 ## To Install Development Dependencies